kubernetes/kubernetes/docs/user-guide/images.md

 Kubernetes supports specifying registry keys on a pod.

-First, login to your private registry by running `docker login <registry.domain>`.
+First, login to your dockerhub registry by running `docker login` or to login to a private registry use `docker login <registry.domain>`.
 Docker will create a file named `config.json` under `~/.docker/`

 ```console